PRINCIPAL | LEAD DESIGNER

 ASSOCIATE DESIGNER | LEAD DRAFTSMAN

 Jimmy came to DDF shortly after receiving his Master of Architecture degree from the Savannah College of Art and Design.
 He also holds a Bachelor’s of Science in Architecture from Ball State University, not far from his hometown of Indianapolis, Indiana.
-When he is not working away at his desk, he is making his own personal designs in the shop or exploring the city with his dog, Wally.
+Jimmy’s design philosophy is rooted at the intersection of traditional craft, material sensibility and modern aesthetic.

 Lindsay, a native of Chicago, came to DDF with extensive woodworking experience and wanted to begin learning the craft of architectural metalwork.
 When she is not fabricating in the shop, she is playing with her dog Lelu or drumming in a band called Negative Attention.